Description and Guidelines for Regional Collaboration and Conferences

 Regional Collaboration and Conferences Grants represent a flexible category of programs that encourage examination of topics of special significance to faculty, administrators, and students at a particular institution or group of institutions, or matters of special intellectual concern to faculty and others in Christian higher education.
 The focus, character, and constituency of the conference, collaboration, or workshop may vary to suit the needs of the applicant, within the general guidelines listed above.
 Previous successful conferences, collaborations, and workshops have focused on issues facing schools in a particular region, topics of current debate among faculty at a particular school, student life issues, graduate student matters, various theological or denominational traditions in higher education, an array of topics in liberal and professional education, and issues of civic and public concern to the Christian intellectual community.

-Funding is available for any number of Regional Collaborations or Conferences taking place in the 2020-2021 academic year at $12,500 each.
+Funding is available for any number of Regional Collaborations or Conferences taking place in the 2021-2022 academic year at $12,500 each.
 It is expected that in many cases the host institution or group of institutions may also contribute to funding the conference.
-Institutions that have already received a grant in this category are typically not be eligible in the same category again for three years after the original grant was awarded.
+Institutions that have already received a grant in this category are eligible in the same category three years after the original grant was awarded.
 Nevertheless, at present, such schools can re-apply for a Regional Collaboration or Conference Grant if the application demonstrates that the proposed project addresses a different audience than the previously funded one.
 Although Regional Conferences or Workshops represent a flexible category of programs, priority is given to applications for programs that connect representatives from campuses within a particular geographical region.

 The deadline for Regional Conference applications is September 15